Eddy1822/Eddy1822.github.io/readme.txt

-This is my personal project.
+This is my personal travels photos website.
-It depicts my travels in the USA and my future travels.
+It shows photos of my travels in the USA and rearranges them either by date or state.
+Click the button you want: By date or by state.